akornatskyy/wheezy.web/doc/tutorial.rst

 and notice that list page is not updated (it is being cached by server).
 Next we will use cache dependency to invalidate content cache.

+Take a look at `wheezy.http`_ for various options available for content caching.

 Cache Dependency
 ----------------